 Her private practice has been open for over 15 years.
 In that time, she has presented at numerous international conferences and regularly runs parenting programmes whilst also working closely with other professionals, school teachers, social workers, caregivers for children in care and child and adolescent mental health services.

-Lyn also works in a multidiscipline medical centre with a group of very creative practitioners, as a therapist for a community agency and for Child Youth & Family Specialist Services.
+Lyn has previously worked in a multidiscipline medical centre with a group of very creative practitioners, as a therapist for a community agency and for Child Youth & Family Specialist Services.

 How I help children